paddleman/write-ups/blog-post-pt1-updated.md

 end
 ```
 The last thing we want prior to turning to Postman is to setup our *401.json* render method in our ErrorView module.
-Thanks again to JaSerializer, and specifically the EctoErrorSerializer.format, this render function is also super simple:
+Thanks again to JaSerializer, and specifically the *EctoErrorSerializer.format* method, this render function is also super simple:

 ```elixir
 # ./lib/pucks_web/views/error_view.ex